walidov/advice-generator-app/README.md

 - How to use React hooks (useState, useEffect) and how to call an API using Fetch API.
 - How to customize TailwindCSS predefined classes using @theme {}.
-- How to sping an icon using TailwindCSS predefined class.
+- How to spin an icon using TailwindCSS predefined class.
-- How to fetch the API once upon the component mount, using emptu useEffect dependency.
+- How to fetch the API once upon the component mount, using empty useEffect dependency.
-- How to centralize the main block in the page vertically and horizontally using Flexbox anf TailwindCSS predefined classes.
+- How to centralize the main block in the page vertically and horizontally using Flexbox and TailwindCSS predefined classes.

 ### Useful resources